 - Using multiple masters complicates the management process; remote execution can become challenging.

-- Support is more focused toward Puppet DSL over pure Ruby versions.
+- Support is more focused on Puppet DSL over pure Ruby versions.

 - Lacking a push system, there is no immediate action on changes; the pull process follows a specified schedule for tasks.